Our Services

 Helpful Resources

-For clear next steps, see below for how to read variant classifications, match findings to symptoms and family history, decide when to seek genetic counseling or targeted testing and preventive screening, know urgent red flags, and access a symptom check for amino acid metabolism disorders.
+To take clear next steps, learn how to read variant classifications, match findings to your symptoms and family history, decide when to seek genetic counseling or targeted testing, follow preventive screening guidelines, and recognize urgent red flags that need immediate care.

 Your DNA isn't just a string of random letters.
 Its structure determines how your body grows, repairs itself, fights infection, and processes nutrients.
 When something in that structure changes, it can influence your risk for certain diseases or explain ongoing symptoms.